jjcfrancisco/popgis/README.md

 ## Why?

-Loading large datasets into a PostGIS database can take a long time and reducing the completion time of such jobs time was the main aim of this project. `popgis` can be **x2 faster than ogr2ogr** and it's most noticeable when the input file is very large (with small dataset the performance increase is not as obvious) but also when working against non-local databases.
+Loading large datasets into a PostGIS database can take a long time and improving the performance of such jobs was the main aim of this project. **`popgis` can be x2 faster than ogr2ogr**.
+This is most noticeable when the input file is very large and working against non-local databases.
+For small dataset the performance increase isn't noteworthy.

 ## Installation
 You can install `popgis` via `Cargo` or `Homebrew`.
 Choose one option from below: